No Baste Holiday Turkey, Cheesecloth Technique, with Video

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 My No Baste Holiday Cheesecloth Turkey is the only turkey recipe you’ll ever need.
 I’ve made at least 8 of these turkeys roasted with cheesecloth and every time, they come out perfect.
 Crispy skin.
 Moist meat.
+No stress!

 As turkey recipes abound, I’m just like everyone else.
 I only cook a turkey once a year, so I watch all the cooking shows, and read the latest news on turkey cooking.
 When Michael Symon draped his turkey in a cheesecloth on the Chew a few years ago, and said “this bird will not need basting,” I knew I was in.

 I didn’t use his Greek flavor profile, choosing my own, so feel free to adjust the recipe according to your favorite seasonings.
-I used oranges, thyme, sage, rosemary and shallots to season the bird and I made my own stock.
+I used oranges, thyme, sage, rosemary and shallots to season the bird and I made my own turkey stock.

 You can get your cheesecloth here.
+It’s cooking grade and comes to your door from Amazon.

 The seasonings and spices are not as important as the technique.
 I think you could use chicken stock, salt and pepper and still come out a winner.
 But, I know you’ll fuss with your favorite herbs just like I do.